December 7, 2025 (6mo ago) — last updated May 18, 2026 (22d ago)

 3. Optimize On-Page Content for Local Keywords

 Your website is where searchers learn what you offer.
 Using local keywords (city, neighborhood, “near me”) in page titles, headings, and body copy tells search engines where you operate and what you do.
-That relevance helps you rank for local searches.

 Laptop displaying a coffee shop website with 'Best coffee in town' and a map location pin.